redsh4de/monero-site/src/content/moneropedia/en/transaction.md

 ---
-summary: 'a cryptographically signed container that details the transfer of Monero to a recipient (or recipients)'
+summary: "a cryptographically signed container that details the transfer of Monero to a recipient (or recipients)"
 title: Transaction
 terms: ["transaction", "transactions"]
 ---